10 secret spots of New York

 One of the most original things to do in New York is to leave the skyscrapers of downtown for a morning to experience the cultural diversity of one of the city's most interesting neighbourhoods: Harlem.

-In the early 20th century it became the epicentre of African-American culture and civil rights advocacy in the United States.
-This was accompanied by the flourishing of a musical and artistic movement led by Duke Ellington and Ella Fitzgerald performing at venues such as the legendary Cotton Club.
+In the early 20th century it became the epicentre of African-American culture and the defence of civil rights in the United States.
+This was accompanied by the flourishing of a musical and artistic movement led by Duke Ellington and Ella Fitzgerald performing in venues such as the legendary Cotton Club.

-A tour of Harlem with a Gospel Mass will show you the most authentic side of this neighbourhood.
-It will take you to the main sights such as the Apollo Theater, the Cotton Club, the Morris Jumel Mansion and the historic streets of typical flats.
+If you decide to take a tour of Harlem with a Gospel Mass, you'll get to know the most authentic side of this neighbourhood.
+It will take you to the main sights such as the Apollo Theater, the Cotton Club, the Morris Jumel Mansion and the historic tenement streets.

-A Gospel service in New York City usually lasts around two hours, although the tour only takes you there for one hour.
+A Gospel Mass in New York City usually lasts around two hours, although the tour only takes you there for one hour.
 The experience is highly recommended!
-The service consists of a combination of singing and sermon.
-You'll enter moments before the service begins and will usually be seated in the upper box, where you'll have a magnificent view of the proceedings.
+The service is a combination of singing and sermon.
+You'll enter moments before the service begins and usually sit in the upper box, from where you'll have a magnificent view of the proceedings.

 Isabel's Traveller Tip

-Remember there is a dresscode for attending a Gospel service: avoid tank tops or tank tops and skirts and shorts.
+Remember there is a dresscode for attending a Gospel service: avoid tank tops and shorts and skirts.

 2. Ride a bike in Central Park